 When your seedlings emerge and the first leaves are opening, it is time to remove the heat mat and give them more light.
 They need about 16 hours of bright light each day.
 That means a sunny window is less than ideal since there is not enough sun during Colorado’s short winter days.
 Most gardeners find that placing the plants under grow lights works the best.
 Bulbs should be placed several inches above the seedlings and raised as the plants grow.
 If your seedlings start to get stretched and spindly, it might mean that the light source is too far away.

 You may now notice that some of the seedlings are not as strong as their container mates.
 The weakest and thinnest need to be cut (with sharp scissors, no pinching) so the stronger ones can continue to grow at full strength.
-There is no sense in attempting heroics to rescue the weak seedlings, as their chance of surviving the move to the garden is slim at best.
 Thin to 1 or 2 plants per cell.

 Caring For Your Seedlings